Parkers145/ThreefoldDeployerManual/applicationhowto/umbrel.md

 </details>

-# Steps To Deploy Your Workload
+# Steps to Deploy Your Workload

 If you are working in Linux these steps will be performed in the Terminal, in Windows we will be performing these tasks in WSL

 <details>
+&nbsp;
     <summary><b>Create a Directory to Store Your Terraform Deployments</b></summary>

 Create a new directory where you want to store your Terraform deployments.
 This directory can be named anything you like.
 In this tutorial, we will create a deployments directory in this step and your deployment directory in the next.